WlarusFromDaSpace/cyberland-cli-python/README.md

 To see filtered posts just write filters to the CLI

-ansipost(path to file) //Converts an imagefile to ANSI and posts it to /i/.
+ansipost(path to file, number you're replying to(default=None), website) //Converts an imagefile to ANSI and posts it to /i/.
 Smaller images, like 50x50, are preferred.
 Size limit is 350000 bytes.

-neofetch(board, message) //Allows you to post your neofetch to different boards
+neofetch(board, message, number you're replying to(default=None), website) //Allows you to post your neofetch to different boards